 The Framework was developed in 2020 and tested in 2021.
-The intention of the Framework was to describe the activities and provide guidance to inform the NA process with the aim of improving the iterative and relevant annual NA by documenting and guiding the processes and procedures including evidence informed methodologies and tools.
+The Framework describes the activities and provides guidance to the NA process.
+It aims to improve the iterative and relevant annual NA by documenting and guiding the processes and procedures including evidence informed methodologies and tools.